ECCC-MSC/open-data/docs/msc-data/nwp_gdsps/readme_gdsps-datamart_en.md

 |etas     |Storm surge                            |    ETAS|   Sfc|    m|
 |zos      |Total Water Level (Sea surface height) |     SSH|   Sfc|    m|

+__NOTE__ :

+During the post-processing phase, storm surge elevation (ETAS) is derived from total water level (SSH) by harmonic analysis using t_tide (Foreman et al. 2009).
+The storm surge elevation has been computed for the [150W, 40W] X [40 N, 80 N] region around Canada and for a band 100 km wide along the shore worldwide.
+Elsewhere, ETAS is masked.
+The model tidal heights (SSHT) can be obtained by taking the difference SSH-ETAS where ETAS is defined.

 ## Support

 If you have any questions about this data, please contact us at : [ec.dps-client.ec@canada.ca](mailto:ec.dps-client.ec@canada.ca)